Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 A single coat is rarely recommended for a professional finish.
 But, there are exceptions where it may be enough.

-- Matching Colours Closely: If the new paint is very similar to the existing one, a single coat of a high-quality, full-coverage paint might work.
+- Matching Colours Closely: A single coat of high-quality, full-coverage paint might work if the new paint is very similar to the existing one.

 - Primer-coated surfaces: A high-quality primer is an excellent base.
-It may allow for a single topcoat, depending on the colour and surface.
+Depending on the colour and surface, a single topcoat may be used.

 Essential Tools for Professional Results: The Power of a Quality Roller